At a glance

 In this activity, students will:

 - reflect on the question of inclusion and exclusion,

 - work together to examine case studies—including primary sources and events—related to voting rights in federal elections for different groups,

 - create a “timeline with attitude” that shows how a group was included or excluded in Canadian democracy over time, and

-- find out about the history of the federal vote through a video and an infographic.
+- find out about the history of the federal vote more generally through a video and an infographic.

-The right to vote has not always existed for everyone in Canada.
-Voting was once seen as a privilege: certain groups were excluded at different times.
-Now almost all Canadian citizens over 18 have the right to vote.
+Big idea: The right to vote has not always existed for everyone in Canada.
+For a long time, voting was seen as a privilege: certain groups in the population were excluded at different times.
+Now all Canadian citizens 18 and over have the right to vote.

-This activity can be used in a history, social studies, civics or citizenship class.
-For curriculum connections in your province or territory, consult our curriculum guide.
+Subjects: This activity can be used in a history, social studies, civics or citizenship class.